 - Transthoracic echocardiogram (echo).
 This is a simple, painless test that bounces harmless sound waves off the heart.
 These sound waves become images on a video screen.
 Your healthcare provider can then see a moving picture of your heart.
 This test shows how the valves work.
 It can confirm whether a valve is narrowed or leaking.
 It can also show the size of the chambers and if your heart muscle pumps normally.

 - Transesophageal echo (TEE).
 This is a special type of echo.
 It can provide even more detailed information about your heart valves.
 But a TEE is somewhat more involved than a surface echo as it requires a probe to be passed into your esophagus.
 So a surface echo is often the first test done.

 How is a heart murmur treated?

-An innocent heart murmur does not usually need treatment unless there is a clear cause, such as anemia.
+An innocent heart murmur doesn't often need treatment unless there is a clear cause, such as anemia.
 In such cases, treating the underlying cause should cure the murmur.
 In some cases, an innocent heart murmur may go away on its own.

 Treatment for an abnormal heart murmur depends on the cause.
 Options may include:

 - Procedures or surgery to fix or replace a diseased or damaged heart valve

 - Procedures or surgery to fix a hole in the heart

 What are possible complications of a heart murmur?